-I debated waiting until the Fall to make this Caramel Apple Pecan Pie, but I recently photographed a Caramel Apple Dip for our Fall Junior League newsletter and had a ridiculous amount of apples still lingering around so I thought why not?
-Making the dip had me wanting it in pie form, so you know the only logical thing I could do….make the dip in pie form.
+I I recently photographed a Caramel Apple Dip for our Fall Junior League newsletter and had a ridiculous amount of apples still lingering around so I thought why not make a pie?
+Making the dip had me wanting it in pie form, so you know the only logical thing I could do….make the reverse; the dip in pie form.

 When we were chatting about which recipe from the River Road cookbook collection to feature for the newsletter, we were thinking Fall = apple picking.
 Apple picking and hayrides, football games and tailgating.
 Basically, the most wonderful time of the year.
 It’s still obnoxiously hot here so making this pie had me longing for the cooler temperatures that come along with the apple picking, hayrides and tailgating.
 To get me in the spirit, I seriously had to crank the air down a few degrees and close all the curtains, otherwise baking an apple pie in 100 degree weather seemed a bit ridiculous.
 I sort of just pretended that it wasn’t fry an egg on the pavement hot outside.